damilarelana/goUrlShortener/README.md

     $ ./main/main
 ```

-To test the `MapHandler`, point the browser to `127.0.0.1:8080/urlshort-godoc`.
+To test the `MapHandler`, point browser to `127.0.0.1:8080/urlshort-godoc`.
 The browser should redirect you to `https://godoc.org/github.com/gophercises/urlshort` .
-In order to test the `YAMLHandler`, point the browser to `127.0.0.1:8080/urlshort`.
+In order to test the `YAMLHandler`, point browser to `127.0.0.1:8080/urlshort`.
 The browser should redirect you to `https://github.com/damilarelana/goUrlShortener`.

 ***